theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 ## VLANs
 VLANs / Virtual local Area Network will segment a network without requiring additional switches.
 The devices in each segmented VLAN can only communicate with other devices in the same VLAN.
 ## VPN
-VPN / Virtual Private Network will encrypt all information between 2 networks or remote end-user communication, but not provide any segmentation.
+VPN / Virtual Private Network will encrypt all information between 2 networks or remote end-user communication. a VPN will not provide any segmentation or monitoring or threat identification.
 ## Air gapped network
 An air gap is a segmentation strategy that separates devices or networks by physically disconnedcting them from each other.
 An air gapped network would require separate physical switches on each side of the gap.
 ## Personal Firewalls